 Provide a concise and relevant list of references cited for the application.
-The successful applicant will provide referenced evidence of need and literature support for the proposed services delivery.
+The successful applicant will provide referenced evidence of need and literature support for the proposed education and outreach methods.

 5.2.7.
-Resubmission Summary (if applicable; download template)
+Resubmission Summary (if applicable, download template)